vikrantRajan/DanTerm4Week4/CONTRIBUTING.md

 1. Select `Open command window here`

 ## Commands
-* `yarn start` Start the web server
+* `npm run start` Start the web server
-* `yarn start:student` Start your edited web server
+* `npm run start:student` Start your edited web server
-* `yarn dev` Start the web server in developement mode watching files to lint, concat, and unit testing
+* `npm run dev` Start the web server in developement mode watching files to lint, concat, and unit testing
-* `yarn dev:student` Start your edited web server in developement mode watching files to lint, concat, and unit testing
+* `npm run dev:student` Start your edited web server in developement mode watching files to lint, concat, and unit testing
-* `yarn test` Execute JS unit test suite
+* `npm run test` Execute JS unit test suite
-* `yarn bundle` Manually prepare your JS for public
+* `npm run bundle` Manually prepare your JS for public
-* `yarn lint` Manually lint your JS
+* `npm run lint` Manually lint your JS

 ## Bundled critical.js
 1. All JavaScript files inside the `/course-files/src/js/*.js` are bundled and concatenated into `/course-files/public/js/critical.js`
-1. Gulp.js has a build step that is executed with command `yarn dev` (into CLI)
+1. Gulp.js has a build step that is executed with command `npm run dev` (into CLI)
 	* To trigger the build, save a JavaScript file in the `src` folder
 1. This file is created with the goal of decreasing the number of files downloaded by the browser; from many to one.